tars/tars/docs/en/tasks-workflow.md

 When you add watchers it is recommended to use variables:

-tarsConfig.fs.staticFolderName - for the name of the folder with statics tarsConfig.fs.imagesFolderName - for the name of the folder with images watchOptions.templateExtension - contains an extension for files of the selected template watchOptions.cssPreprocExtension - contains an extension for files of the selected css-preprocessor
+tars.config.fs.staticFolderName - for the name of the folder with statics tars.config.fs.imagesFolderName - for the name of the folder with images watchOptions.templateExtension - contains an extension for files of the selected template watchOptions.cssPreprocExtension - contains an extension for files of the selected css-preprocessor